 Duration

-It includes a general 1:30 visit followed by a meeting with a witness from 1:45: former deportee, hidden child.
+It includes a general visit of 1 hour and 30 minutes followed by a meeting with a witness of 1 hour and 45 minutes: former deportee, hidden child.
 This singular moment allows a dialogue to be established with the students.
 In the absence of the witness, an excerpt from filmed testimony is presented.

 Duration